 The oceans offshore the Big Sur coastline are marine protected areas.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.

-We hope you enjoyed our guide to Big Sur!
+We hope you enjoyed our guide to the top things to do in Big Sur and you got plenty of ideas for Big Sur attractions.
 See you there soon!

 Here are some books you might like for your trip to Big Sur: